SDPB Arts

 I thought, let's see what that brings.

-I don't know, I just am finishing a big painting now and it's like, well, here it is.
+I don't know, I just I'm finishing a big painting now and it's like, well, you're it is, but I have ideas to start now.

-So that was a chore.
+So that was the chore.

 Well, when my kids were little, they're two years apart.

-I got into the gallery in San Francisco when my son was 18 months and I had this little boy.
+I got into the gallery in San Francisco when my son was 18 months And I had this little boy.

-And so to get material, you know, put him in the car seat and drive around, he'd have his nap in the car.
+And so, to get material, you know, put him in the car seat and drive around, he'd have his nap in the car.

-I, I put 'em in the car and we drove up and down all around these gravel roads and sometimes they would help me look, you know, they would say, is that a good one, mom?
+And so that always kind of was the way that when I put him in the car and we drove up and down all around these gravel roads and, sometimes they would help me look, you know, they would say, is that a good one, mommy?

-I love to look at pears.
+So basically driving around or going into HyVee, I love to look at pears.

-So when I go past the pairs, I always pick up a few and think, Hmm, this would be good and this, you know, But then, you know, and I had to paint with them and, and so it was just kind of not my thing to get a babysitter in.
+And you know, so But then, you know, and I had to paint with them and, and so it was just kind of not my thing to get a baby sitter and because and that was another a person I didn't know, it just affected how I worked.

-It was like, oh, now I gotta straighten up the house and I gotta do all this before I paint and then I'll be too tired or whatever.
+It was like, oh, now I gotta straighten up the house and I gotta do all this before I paint, and then I'll be too tired or whatever.

 It just didn't seem to work for me.

-I had a couple different ones, but you know, you know, the babysitter ended up being in the living room and my kids were sitting by my easel.
+But, you know, the, you know, they ended up being the living room, and my kids are sitting by my easel.

 I was mad that I didn't get to go.